modin-project/modin/docs/installation.rst

 Installing specific dependency sets
 """""""""""""""""""""""""""""""""""

-Modin has a number of specific dependency sets for running Modin on different backends or for different functionalities of Modin.
+Modin has a number of specific dependency sets for running Modin on different execution backends or for different functionalities of Modin.
 Here is a list of dependency sets for Modin:

 .. code-block:: bash